Roux-en-Y Gastric Bypass—Open Surgery

 - Dumping syndrome—This occurs after eating sweets, when food moves too quickly through the small intestine causing sweating, fatigue, lightheadedness, cramping, and diarrhea

 Prior to ProcedureBefore the procedure, you will likely have the following:

 - Thorough physical exam and review of medical history

 - Talk to your doctor about your medications, herbs, and dietary supplements.
 You may be asked to stop taking some medications up to 1 week before the procedure.

 - Do not start taking any new medications, herbs, or supplements without talking to your doctor.

 - Arrange for a ride to and from the hospital.

 - Arrange for help at home as you recover.

-- You might take antibiotics before coming to the hospital.
+- You may be asked to take antibiotics before coming to the hospital.

-- You might take laxatives and/or an enema to clear your intestines.
+- You may be asked to take laxatives and/or do an enema to clear your intestines.

 - The night before your surgery, eat a light meal.
 Do not eat or drink anything after midnight unless told otherwise by your doctor.

 - Shower or bathe the morning of your surgery.

 AnesthesiaGeneral anesthesia will be used.
 You will be asleep.